Silicone rubber: 3D printing

-Silicone rubber can be 3d printed (liquid deposition modelling LDM) using pump-nozzle extrusion systems.
+Silicone rubber can be 3D printed (liquid deposition modelling LDM) using pump-nozzle extrusion systems.
 Unfortunately, standard silicone formulations are optimized to be used by extrusion and injection moulding machines and are not applicable in LDM-based 3D printing.
 The rheological behavior and the pot life need to be adjusted.

 3D printing also requires the use of a removable support material that is compatible with the silicone rubber.

 Liquid silicone rubber is also manufactured for life science applications (syringe pistons, closure for dispensing system, gaskets for IV flow regulator, respiratory masks, and implantable chambers for IV administration), cosmetic products (mascara brush, make-up packaging, make-up applicator, and lipstick moulds), and optics products (circular lens, collimators, Fresnel lenses, and free-form lenses).

 Freeze-tolerant solar water-heating panels exploit the elasticity of silicone to repeatedly accommodate the expansion of water on freezing, while its extreme temperature tolerance maintains a lack of brittleness below freezing and excellent tolerance of temperatures in excess of 150 C. Its property of not having a carbon backbone, but a chemically robust silicon backbone instead, reduces its potential as a food source for dangerous waterborne bacteria such as Legionella.

 Non-dyed silicone rubber tape with an iron(III) oxide additive (making the tape a red-orange colour) is used extensively in aviation and aerospace wiring applications as a splice or wrapping tape due to its non-flammable nature.
 The iron oxide additive adds high thermal conductivity but does not change the high electrical insulation property of the silicone rubber.
 This type of self-amalgamating tape amalgamates or fuses to itself, so that when stretched and wrapped around cables, electrical joints, hoses, and pipes it bonds into a strong seamless rubbery electrically insulating and waterproof layer, although not adhesive.

 As an electrical insulator, silicone rubber has the added virtue of remaining non-conductive when damaged by heat, reducing the likelihood of runaway arcing.

 With the addition of carbon or another conductive substance as a powdered filler, silicone rubber can be made electrically conductive while retaining most of its other mechanical properties.
 As such it is used for flexible contacts which close on being pressed, used in many devices such as computer keyboards and remote control handsets.

 Electrical insulation

 Silicone rubber is used as an electrical insulator in power cables and cable joints.
-Silicone-insulated cables are advantageous in that they can withstand temperatures from -90°C to 200°C, and are highly flexible.
+Silicone-insulated cables are advantageous in that they can withstand temperatures from -90 to 200 C, and are highly flexible.
 These properties make them suitable for maintaining circuit integrity in the event of a fire.